FeatureBaseDB/www/content/blog/terraform-experiment.md

 run off and install a bunch of tools, run a bunch of tests, make brilliant observations and then go onto the next Big Thing.
-The problem with this approach is if i run my experiments on my local laptop, it becomes cluttered and the kruft builds up to a rats nest becomes unmanageable.
+The problem with this approach is if i run my experiments on my local laptop, it becomes cluttered and the kruft builds up into an unmanageable rats nest.
 When I run my experiments on machines in the cloud, many juicy artifacts are often lost when my cloud machine is destroyed.
 I usually capture the major focus of the experiement in notes, but later i realize that I missed something that was contained in the output of